 If you would like to share a day in the life of your music department, why not drop us an email and we will include it in our #talklessplaymore shares and feature you and your students on our blog!

-We are pleased to announce that we will be returning to Asia in November 2018 with new 2 day intensive Musical Futures workshops in Hong Kong, Kuala Lumpur, Shanghai and Bangkok.
+We are pleased to announce that we will be returning to Asia in November 2018 and January 2019 with new 2 day intensive Musical Futures workshops in Hong Kong, Kuala Lumpur, Shanghai and Bangkok.
 Whether you are new to Musical Futures or you have been to one of our workshops before, there is an option to suit you.
 Please note that our Shanghai workshop is a 2 day introduction to Musical Futures without the recharge options.

 And there's more!
 Book before October and you'll be eligible for our early bird rates.